Skip to main content

 What will I study?

-To achieve a SHB50121 a total of twenty-nine (29) units of competency must be completed comprising twenty (20) Core and nine (9) Elective units as detailed in the packaging rules and listed below.
+To achieve SHB50121 Diploma of Beauty Therapy a total of twenty-nine (29) units of competency must be completed comprising twenty (20) core and nine (9) elective units as detailed in the packaging rules and listed below.
+The electives offered may vary between campuses.

 Course structure